antoniofull/thexpatmagazine.com/src/pages/blog/2018-10-04-the-american-dream.md

 #### How did you arrange the relocation?
 Tell us more!

 I was in America for the first time in 2012, a long trip coast-to-coast, from New York to San Francisco, to Los Angeles and the Silicon Valley.
 It was hard!
 I mean, the energy here totally overwhelm you, a lot more than in Italy.
-Once I was back home I already knew about my hidden desire…but at that time I didn&#8217;t mind that much about it.
+Once I was back home I already knew about my hidden desire…but at that time I didn't mind that much about it.
 For two years I lived my life as normal, work was great, but I decided that it was time to do it…to get out from my comfort zone.

 They say “no great conquer comes without any loss”.
 So I decide to leave Italy, to put aside everything I had and just go… I made the decision (and booked the flight ticket) in one night, in a Hotel in South Tirol during a business trip.